blckbx/lnd-hybrid-mode/README.md

 - ✅ VPN server or provider is able to forward ports.
 - ✅ VPN setup is able to split-tunnel processes.
-- ✅ Home setup is able to forward specific ports (router/modem).
 - ✅ Home setup is able to allow incoming traffic (firewall).